 Not having all five fingers hasn't slowed Hailey down, however.
 She's adept at using her left hand for many tasks, and she refers to her right hand as her "special hand."
-But, like any 7-year-old kid, she wants to do things like hold bike handles and play baseball.
-In fact, Hailey wants to throw out the opening pitch at every stadium in the major leagues.
+But, like any 8-year-old kid, she wants to do things like hold bike handles and play baseball.
+In fact, Hailey recently accomplished her goal of throwing out the first pitch at every stadium in the major leagues.

-And the teams of the MLB are glad to oblige.
+And the teams of the MLB were glad to oblige.

 First Camden Yards ...